embulk/embulk-input-mongodb/README.md

 ## Test

-Firstly install Docker and Docker compose then `docker-compose up -d`, so that an FTP server will be locally launched then you can run tests with `./gradlew test`.
+Firstly install Docker and Docker compose then `docker-compose up -d`, so that an MongoDB server will be locally launched then you can run tests with `./gradlew test`.

 ```sh
 $ docker-compose up -d